|

 the disks in the array.
 Data and relative parity are never stored on

+the same disk.
 One user may be writing a chunk to disk 0 and the

 corresponding parity to disk 3, another user may be writing to chunk